-Ensure that the HS&W framework is reviewed at least annually and that it is adopted and signed by all stakeholder representatives.
+- Ensure that the HS&W framework is reviewed at least annually and that it is adopted and signed by all stakeholder representatives. - Ensure that the signed framework is lodged in the policy folder and ensure that it is effectively communicated to all staff.

-- Ensure that the signed framework is lodged in the policy folder and ensure that it is effectively communicated to all staff. - Ensure that the sub-policies to the HS&W framework, pertinent to their accountabilities are reviewed at least annually and that they are fully adopted, placed on the policy register and communicated to staff and contractors by senior managers. - Understand and ensure that the implications and duties imposed by new or revised Acts of Parliament, Statutory Instruments, HSE.
-Guidance Notes and Codes of Practice are brought to the attention of the Executive Team and the SLH Board. - Ensure that company related health and safety matters are brought to the attention of the Executive Management Team and the SLH Board at regular intervals and maintain reporting structures. - Ensure that good communications and consultation exist between employer and employees and that they are maintained. - Liaise with the Managers over the full range of their duties and responsibilities, with respect to inspections, audits, report recommendations, changes in legislation and advice obtained from other sources and enable the uninhibited reporting to the Executive Team and the Board. - Ensure adequate means of distributing and communicating health, safety and welfare information obtained from the HSE, safety organisations and Trade associations regarding, new techniques of accident prevention, new legislation requirements and codes of practice etc. - Ensure that an adequate programme of training for health and safety is established and that the safety culture is encouraged amongst employees. - Oversee the monitoring of incident reporting, recording and investigation, including HSE notifications and RIDDOR reporting. - Ensure they are competent to manage health and safety (with the necessary skills, knowledge, training, experience and attitude). - Set a personal example at all times by using the correct personal protective clothing/equipment and following all safety requirements and procedures.
+- Ensure that the sub-policies to the HS&W framework, pertinent to their accountabilities are reviewed at least annually and that they are fully adopted, placed on the policy register and communicated to staff and contractors by senior managers. - Understand and ensure that the implications and duties imposed by new or revised Acts of Parliament, Statutory Instruments, HSE.
+Guidance Notes and Codes of Practice are brought to the attention of the Executive Team and the SLH Board. - Ensure that company related health and safety matters are brought to the attention of the Executive Leadership Team and the SLH Board at regular intervals and maintain reporting structures. - Ensure that good communications and consultation exist between employer and employees and that they are maintained. - Ensure provision for external 'competent person' advisory service and regular updates on changes to health & safety legislation, regulations and best practice. - Liaise with the Managers over the full range of their duties and responsibilities, with respect to inspections, audits, report recommendations, changes in legislation and advice obtained from other sources and enable the uninhibited reporting to the Executive Team and the Board. - Ensure adequate means of distributing and communicating health, safety and welfare information obtained from the HSE, safety organisations and Trade associations regarding, new techniques of accident prevention, new legislation requirements and codes of practice etc. - Ensure that an adequate programme of training for health and safety is established and that the safety culture is encouraged amongst employees. - Oversee the monitoring of incident reporting, recording and investigation, including HSE notifications and RIDDOR reporting. - Ensure they are competent to manage health and safety (with the necessary skills, knowledge, training, experience and attitude). - Set a personal example at all times by using the correct personal protective clothing/equipment and following all safety requirements and procedures.